Chart Color Schemes

 Biggera Waters features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Biggera Waters' dwelling structure, as per the latest Census, had 20.5% houses and 79.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Biggera Waters was 26.9%, with mortgaged dwellings at 24.8% and rented ones at 48.3%.
-The median monthly mortgage repayment was $1,699, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Biggera Waters was $430, compared to Non-Metro Qld's $345.
-Nationally, Biggera Waters' mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $430 versus the national figure of $375.
+In Biggera Waters, as per the latest Census data, houses accounted for 20.5% of dwellings while other types such as semi-detached homes, apartments, and others made up 79.6%.
+This is in contrast to Regional Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Biggera Waters stood at 26.9%, with mortgaged dwellings at 24.8% and rented ones at 48.3%.
+The median monthly mortgage repayment was $1,699, exceeding Regional Qld's average of $1,655.
+The median weekly rent in Biggera Waters was recorded as $430, compared to Regional Qld's $345.
+Nationally, Biggera Waters' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $430 compared to the national figure of $375.

 Frequently Asked Questions - Housing